AlexCharlton/site-generator/README.md

 ```

 All these comments are place-holders for where we want content to be filled in.
 To fill in the content we need to add *template variables* or *template expressions*.
 Template variables are the simplest to understand.
-The are the name of a content variable that you have defined (or plan to define) in a content file, surrounded by dollar signs -- like `$content$`.
+They are the name of a content variable that you have defined (or plan to define) in a content file, surrounded by dollar signs -- like `$content$`.
 We already know that several of these place-holders map directly to content variables that we defined in our content pages:

 ```html
 <!DOCTYPE HTML>